Chamaleon Variete Theater

 After the re-unification of Berlin, the area and the buildings in the Hackeschen Hoff were restored.
 It is now a ‘hip’ place to be and the new use for this building has become the very well patronised Chamaleon Variete Theater.
 It’s programme harks back to the ‘good old days’ of Berlin cabaret shows of the 1920’s, but with a modern approach.

-In around 2003, the Hackesche Hofe Film Theatre opened on the fourth floor of the building, above the Chamaleon Variete Theater.
+In around 2003, the Hackesche Hofe Filmtheater opened on the fourth floor of the building, above the Chamaleon Variete Theater.
 They share the same entrance.
+The Hackesche Hofe Filmtheater has its own page on Cinema Treasures.